 More fun things to do in Anna Maria Island

-So far this list of Anna Maria Island activities has covered some great beaches, awesome food, natural gems and some of the best spots on the island.
+So far this list of Anna Maria Island activities has covered some great white sandy beaches, awesome food, natural gems and some of the best spots on the island.
 Let’s keep going to see what else there is on this cute little island!

 18. Sunset on the beach